dbaynard/mcr-text/maintainance.md

-If you are having trouble resolving any issue, we highly recommend you contact your graduate tutor; who can sometimes convince College to change its mind in your favour (the current graduate tutors, Jeremy Caddick and John Maclennan, are both excellent…).
+If you are having trouble resolving any issue, we highly recommend you contact your graduate tutor; who can sometimes convince College to change its mind in your favour.